5 Minutes To Understand The Optical Delay Line

 Optical Fiber, Optical Waveguide Delay Line

-To improve the anti-interference ability, resolution, identification ability and solve the problem of multi-target imaging, it is required that the phased array radar must have as large an instantaneous bandwidth as possible; to solve the limitation of the instantaneous bandwidth of the signal caused by the aperture effect, the Delay line for delay compensation.
+To improve the anti-interference ability, resolution, and identification ability and solve the problem of multi-target imaging, it is required that the phased array radar must have as large an instantaneous bandwidth as possible; to solve the limitation of the instantaneous bandwidth of the signal caused by the aperture effect, the Delay line for delay compensation.

 The traditional coaxial delay line, surface acoustic wave delay line, and charge combination device can not meet the high-resolution requirements of radar systems.
 Now, optical delay technology is used.
 The most common and mature technology is the optical fiber delay line. application.